 ---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<--- #!/bin/sh # Build script for Solaris, etc, with gcc, libjpeg and libz in # non-standard locations. # set to get your gcc, etc: # PATH=/path/to/gcc/bin:/usr/ccs/bin:/usr/sfw/bin:$PATH JPEG=/path/to/jpeg # set to maybe "/usr/local", "/usr/sfw", or "/opt/sfw" ZLIB=/path/to/zlib # set to maybe "/usr/local", "/usr/sfw", or "/opt/sfw" # Below we assume headers in $JPEG/include and $ZLIB/include and the # shared libraries are in $JPEG/lib and $ZLIB/lib.
 If your situation # is different change the locations in the two lines below. # CPPFLAGS="-I $JPEG/include -I $ZLIB/include" LDFLAGS="-L$JPEG/lib -R $JPEG/lib -L$ZLIB/lib -R $ZLIB/lib" # These two lines may not be needed on more recent Solaris releases: # CPPFLAGS="$CPPFLAGS -I /usr/openwin/include" LDFLAGS="$LDFLAGS -L/usr/openwin/lib -R /usr/openwin/lib" # These are for libXrandr.so on Solaris 10: # CPPFLAGS="$CPPFLAGS -I /usr/X11/include" LDFLAGS="$LDFLAGS -L/usr/X11/lib -R /usr/X11/lib" # Everything needs to built with _REENTRANT for thread safe errno: # CPPFLAGS="$CPPFLAGS -D_REENTRANT" export PATH CPPFLAGS LDFLAGS ./configure make ls -l ./x11vnc/x11vnc ---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---8<---Then do

-make install or copy the x11vnc
+or copy the x11vnc

 binary to your desired destination.